Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

    !["Scan for hardware changes" is shown under Device Manager's "Action" menu, at the top of the window.](./img/reinstalling-gpu-drivers/devmgmtscan.png)

-6. Go back to unrecognised devices category or go to the same device category and find the target you are trying to reinstall.
-If you find it in unrecognised devices, right-click and install.
+6. Go back to the unrecognised devices category or go to the same device category and find the target you are trying to reinstall.
+If you find it in unrecognised devices, right-click and install it.
 Or if it's already reinstalled automatically, you're done.
 (In GPU, note that it may now be called "Microsoft Basic Display Adapter".
 Right-click it and select "Update driver").

    ![The "Update driver" option is in the context menu that appears when right-clicking a device in Device Manager.](./img/reinstalling-gpu-drivers/devmgmtupdate.png)